AmaliaCaldare/DLS-attendance-system/README.md

 ## School attendance system

-This project is part of the Mandatory two assignment of the DLS class, as well as the base of our final project for this class.
+This project is our final project for the DLS course.
-The project consists of a school attendance system, made for school administration, teachers, as well as students.
+It is a system meant to make it easier for students and teachers to check attendance at a course.

 The project is divided in two parts: server and client.